I get a lot of guys asking how they can look like Daniel Craig from the modern James Bond series.

 But, if you want to have more defined abs, you can do my Alpha Ab Workout twice a week.
 It’s got a combination of weighted exercises and body weight exercises, to not only give your abs some nice definition, but also deep grooves.

-If you do decide to add in some ab exercises to the Daniel Craig workout, I recommend you do them after your workouts.
+If you do decide to add in some ab exercises to the Bond body workout, I recommend you do them after your workouts.
 So, putting it altogether, it might look like this:

 Then, every other day, you’d rest.
 I prefer doing abs after my regular workout routine, because I want to have a whole rest day to myself, without any exercise, but it’s honestly up to you.